Human Frontier Science Program: HFSP Journal

 Launched in October 2006, the HFSP Journal aims to foster communication between scientists publishing innovative research at the frontiers of the life sciences.
 Peer review is designed to allow for the unique requirements of such papers and is overseen by an Editorial Board with members from different disciplines.
 The HFSP Journal offers its authors the option to pay a fee to make their research articles Open Access immediately upon publication.
 For other articles, access is limited to subscribers for the first 6 months after publication, but access is free thereafter.

-The HFSP Journal ceased publication in July 2010 and was bought by the scientific publisher Taylor & Frances, to be re-launched in 2011.
+The HFSP Journal ceased publication in July 2010 and was bought by the scientific publisher Taylor & Francis, to be re-launched in 2011.

 In 2015, the HFSP reported that the former journal name had been hijacked in an apparent attempt to defraud researchers into publishing an apparent scam journal.